chaseruskin/orbit/docs/src/glossary.md

 The catalog is the user's entire space of currently known IP.
 It consists of the results from searching the DEV_PATH, cache, and vendor registries for manifests.

+## Current Working IP
+An IP in the development state that the current working directory is found.
+Some commands can only be ran from a current working IP.

 ## Developing State (D)
 An IP's state where it can be safely mutated and edited.
 IP in the developing state can exist anywhere in the user's filesystem (excluding the cache folder and registry folder),